facebookexperimental/Recoil/docs/docs/guides/asynchronous-data-queries.md

 ## Query Refresh

 When using selectors to model data queries, it's important to remember that selector evaluation should always provide a consistent value for a given state.
 Selectors represent state derived from other atom and selector states.
-Thus, selector evaluations functions should be idempotent for its dependencies as it may be cached or executed multiple times.
-Practically, that means a single selector should not be used directly for a query where you expect the results to vary during the application's lifetime.
+Thus, selector evaluation functions should be idempotent for a given input, as it may be cached or executed multiple times.
+Practically, that means a single selector should not be used for a query where you expect the results to vary during the application's lifetime.

-There are a few patterns you can use for working with queries of mutable data:
+There are a few patterns you can use for working with mutable data:

 ### Use a Request ID
-Selector evaluation should provided a consistent value for a given state based on input parameters or dependent state.
-So, you could add a request ID as either a parameter or dependency to your query.
+Selector evaluation should provide a consistent value for a given state based on input (dependent state or family parameters).
+So, you could add a request ID as either a family parameter or a dependency to your query.
 For example:

 ```jsx
 const userInfoQueryRequestIDState = atomFamily({